InformaticsMatters/fragmentor-k8s-orchestration/README.md

     (`ReadWriteMany`) for use with **pgcopy** command data - and you'll need the name of the PVC.
 This is expected to be mounted into the database at `/pgcopy`.
+4. You will need at least 10 spare cores available and 8Gi of RAM in the cluster to satisfy the needs of the database and player Pods.
-4. The database server needs a user (`fragmentor`) with SUPERUSER privilege and a database (`fairmolecules`)
+5. The database server needs a user (`fragmentor`) with SUPERUSER privilege and a database (`fairmolecules`)
-5. The database service is expected to be exposed by a **Service** called `postgres`
+6. The database service is expected to be exposed by a **Service** called `postgres`
-6. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=fragmentor`.
+7. Your cluster must contain nodes with the label `informaticsmatters.com/purpose=fragmentor`.
 The fragmentor (Nextflow) containers will only run on nodes that contain this label.
-7. You will need an AWS bucket that holds your origin molecule data and for the delivery of the extracted fragmentation/graph data.
+8. You will need an AWS bucket that holds your origin molecule data and for the delivery of the extracted fragmentation/graph data.
-8. You will need your Kubernetes config file.
+9. You will need your Kubernetes config file.
-9. You will need AWS credentials (that allow for bucket access).
+10. You will need AWS credentials (that allow for bucket access).

 ## Kubernetes namespace setup
 You can conveniently create the required namespace and database using our